IndrajeetPatil/pairwiseComparisons/README.md

 provides a tidy data friendly way to carry out pairwise comparison tests.

-It currently supports *post hoc* multiple pairwise comparisons tests both between-subjects and within-subjects one-way analysis of variance designs.
-For all such designs, parametric, non-parametric, and robust statistical tests are available.
+It currently supports *post hoc* multiple pairwise comparisons tests for both between-subjects and within-subjects one-way analysis of variance designs.
+For both of these designs, parametric, non-parametric, and robust statistical tests are available.

-# Installation
+## Installation

 To get the latest, stable `CRAN` release (`0.1.0`):